AdamSobieski/Argumentation/README.md

 > </details>

 > [!TIP]
-> In addition to a new markup language, existing models such as the [Argument Interchange Format (AIF)](https://en.wikipedia.org/wiki/Argument_Interchange_Format) could be of use for representing arguments in MIME messages.
+> Other models of argument, such as the [Argument Interchange Format (AIF)](https://en.wikipedia.org/wiki/Argument_Interchange_Format), can be of use for representing arguments in MIME messages.
 >
 > <details>
 > <summary>Click here to toggle the display of this example.</summary>